CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Experiments

-In Table~\ref{table:results_translation}, we compare \cotran over J2P and P2J translation against 14 competing tools.
-Among them, PLBART-base, CodeT5-base, and PPOCoder perform among the top for both J2P and P2J translations.
-Surprisingly, the transpilers perform poorly (Refer Appendix~\ref{appndixSec:transpilersSurprising}).
-ChatGPT exhibits relatively poor performance in P2J i.e., $-27.03\%$ in FEqAcc, $-52.01\%$ in CompAcc, and $-66.07\%$ in $errPos_{\nth{1}}$, compared to the best CoTran method.
-A low $errPos_{\nth{1}}$ indicates that ChatGPT-generated translations are hard to debug.
-However, in J2P, ChatGPT gets $76.06\%$ FEqAcc which is the best among all listed methods in the table.
-Note that, \cotran models are built on CodeT5-base with ${\sim}220$M params.
-We believe that if we trained a model as large as ChatGPT (rumored to be 100B+ params) using our method, then that would beat ChatGPT overall.
-Although ChatGPT allows users to fine-tune, the interface they provide is not tailored to receiving symbolic feedback from tools such as compilers, testers, and solvers.
-Hereafter, we report \cotran improvements w.r.t CodeT5-base.
+In Table~\ref{table:results_translation}, we compare \cotran against 14 competing tools for J2P and P2J translation.
+PLBART-base, CodeT5-base, and PPOCoder perform best among the competitors, while transpilers underperform (refer Appendix A.4).
+ChatGPT exhibits weak performance in P2J with a significant shortfall in FEqAcc ($-27.03\%$), CompAcc ($-52.01\%$), and $\text{errPos}_{\nth{1}}$ ($-66.07\%$) compared to the best CoTran method.
+A low $\text{errPos}_{\nth{1}}$ indicates that ChatGPT-generated translations are hard to debug.
+But, in J2P, ChatGPT leads with a FEqAcc of $76.06\%$.
+Given that \cotran is built on CodeT5-base with ${\sim}220$M parameters, we believe that fine-tuning a model as large as ChatGPT (rumored to have 100B+ parameters) using our method would outperform ChatGPT in J2P across all metrics.
+However, while ChatGPT supports fine-tuning, it is closed-source and its interface is not yet tailored to receive symbolic feedback from tools such as compilers, testers, and solvers.
+Hereafter, \textbf{we report \cotran improvements w.r.t.
+CodeT5-base}.

-\textbf{Hypothesis 1:} \textit{LLMs are good at code translation.
-Having said that, incorporating compiler and symexec feedback (CF, SF) during fine-tuning significantly improves its capability of producing compilable, functionally equivalent translations.}
+\textbf{Hypothesis:} \textit{LLMs are good at code translation.
+Having said that, incorporating compiler and symexec feedback (CF, SF) during fine-tuning significantly improves its capability of producing compilable and functionally equivalent translations.}

-Our results validate this hypothesis when the LLMs are tested over a large and diverse dataset, AVATAR-TC (Test).
+Our results validate this hypothesis when evaluated across the diverse AVATAR-TC dataset.
 In the process, we have made several findings:

-\textbf{Finding 1:} \textit{RL turned out to be much more effective than SFT schemes we tried, for incorporating feedback during training.}
+\textbf{Finding 1:} \textit{RL turned out to be much more effective than the SFT schemes we tried, for incorporating feedback during fine-tuning.}

-We considered two \textit{non-RL schemes} of SFT-based LLM training where loss is formulated as a combination of CE loss and CF, SF.
-However, these do not perform as well as the RL-based methods.
-Please refer to Appendix~\ref{appndixSec:nonRLSchemes} for more details.
+We considered two \textit{non-RL schemes} of SFT-based LLM training, combining CE loss and CF, SF.
+However, they underperform compared to the RL-based methods.
+Please refer to Appendix A.3 for more details.

 \textbf{Finding 2:} \textit{For RL reward, a Boolean feedback from compiler and other existing feedback are not as effective as ours.}